Bursting Forth Of Blood From The Spleen

 • Hemorrhage: This is the most immediate and life-threatening complication.
 The spleen is highly vascular, and rupture can lead to significant internal bleeding, resulting in shock and even death.

-• Infection: The spleen plays a crucial role in fighting infections.
+• Infection: The spleen has a big impact in fighting infections.
 Removal of the spleen (splenectomy) increases the risk of developing serious infections, particularly those caused by encapsulated bacteria such as Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitidis.

 • Overwhelming post-splenectomy infection (OPSI): This is a rare but potentially fatal complication that can occur after splenectomy.
 OPSI is characterized by a rapid onset of severe infection, often leading to septic shock and death.